albisserAdrian/acadCC/README.md

 ## Examples

-Use the purge script on all the files in the current folder:
+* Use the purge script on all the files in the current folder:

 ```batch
 FOR %%f IN ("%~dp0*.dwg") DO "C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe" /i "%%f" /s "%~dp0scripts\purge.scr" /l en-US
 ```

-Use the audit script on all the files in the current folder:
+* Use the audit script on all the files in the current folder:

 ```batch
 FOR %%f IN ("%~dp0*.dwg") DO "C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe" /i "%%f" /s "%~dp0scripts\audit.scr" /l en-US
 ```

-If you want to run more than one script just copy the current line of code into a new line and add the script you want to execute after the first one.
-For example, if you want to audit the files, purge them and detach all the layers you would end with the following:
+* If you want to run more than one script just copy the current line of code into a new line and add the script you want to execute after the first one.
+For example, if you want to audit the files, purge them and detach all the external references you would end with the following:

 ```batch
 FOR %%f IN ("%~dp0*.dwg") DO "C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe" /i "%%f" /s "%~dp0scripts\audit.scr" /l en-US